skydolas/Data-Visualization-Portfolio/GOVTDEBT.md

 </script>

-The following line chart represents the debt as percentage of GDP between 1998-2018 for top 8 countries in OECD.
-These countries are also among the top 10 world economies.
-The line chart focuses on how over the two decades Germany and Australia have maintained their debt percentage below GDP, whereas the other countries have failed to do so.
-In order to create this focus I have chosen 100% as a threshold line.
-Countries having GDP above 100% in 2018 are set in background using grey.
-Additionally Germany and Australia has been shown in two distinct colors to show distinction and create focus.
-Using interactive functionality of Tableau, hover feature is used to display specific details for each country.
-A bold descriptory title is used to build context and make the the data visualization more comprehensible.

 ### Conclusion
 The 3 visualizations bar chart, heatmap, line chart showcase different stories, even though they use same data in the backend.